chec/commerce.js/docs/00_Getting_started.md

 ### Install the SDK with a package manager

-If you're using npm or yarn, then adding the Commerce.js SDK to your project is real simple.
+If you're using npm or yarn, then adding the Commerce.js SDK to your project is really simple.
 Once you've created a directory for your project, navigate into your project's root folder in your terminal `cd your-project-folder`, and type the following:

 ```bash
 npm install @chec/commerce.js